You can export Revizto models to IFC files. Then you can import them to other Revizto projects or authoring tools.

-Export the height of Revizto objects to RefElevation property of IfcSite objects.
+Export the height of Revizto objects to the RefElevation property of IfcSite objects.
 Use this option if you want to view the resulting files in an authoring tool that requires filling RefElevation.

 If you clear the checkbox, the RefElevation property will be blank.